-Faculty and staff have the option of choosing an ePermit for reserved areas, reserved spaces or commuter lots.
-New faculty and staff members must visit the University Parking Services office for the initial purchase in order to verify employment.
-After the initial purchase, renewals can be made online at My Parking Account.
+Faculty and staff have the option of choosing an ePermit for reserved areas, reserved spaces, or commuter lots.
+New faculty and staff members must visit the Transportation and Parking Services office for the initial purchase in order to verify employment.
+After the initial purchase, renewals can be made online through My Parking Account.
 Learn more about employee parking on the faculty and staff parking page.

 Visitor parking on campus Monday through Friday from 7:30 a.m. to 5:30 p.m. requires a free ePermit.
 Visitor ePermits may be obtained at any of the seven entry stations on campus.
 Various places around campus offer free or park-and-pay spaces for visitors.
 Entry station attendants can provide maps and identify areas to park.
 See the visitor parking page for more information.

 Contractors and vendors also need an ePermit to drive and park on the Texas Tech campus.
 More information is available here.